-Clinical Embalming, Restorative Art, Supplies and Lab Fee: A non-refundable fee of \$650.00 will be charged to all students at the beginning of their first quarter of funeral service curriculum.
+Practicum, Lab, and Supply Fee: A non-refundable fee of \$800.00 will be charged to all students in the quarter tied to the course "History of Funeral Service."
 This fee may be covered by financial aid (TIV).
 This fee will cover the following:

 - Student Embalming Supplies

 - Student Restorative Art Supplies

 - Onsite and Offsite Lab Supplies

 - Administrative On-Site Inspection and Recertification

 - Inspector's Travel

-- o This includes: taxi (or other), hotel, mileage, tolls, etc.
+- This includes taxi (or other), hotel, mileage, tolls, etc.

-- 0 Meals
+- Meals

-- 0 Airfare
+- Airfare

 - Funeral Home Business Verification (if applicable)

 - Preceptor Training

 - Certified Preceptor pay/cost

 - Administrative Costs